gsauthof/utility/README.md

 This repository contains a collection of command line utilities.

+- lockf - protect command execution with a lock
 - silence - silence stdout/stderr unless command fails
 - silencce - C++ implementation of silence